Using Props Effectively

 I once blew a perfectly good audition by choosing a prop I then forgot to use.
 I was auditioning for Mario Peebles, in a funny little waitress role (I tend to get a lot of those).

 By not being at the top of my game, I lost a job, did not connect with the director and did not back my casting director's confidence in me.
 That audition was with one of my favorite casting directors, Jo Doster.
-I want her to feel confident calling me in so I am aware that I could have backed her decision better too.
+I want her to feel confident calling me in so I am aware that I may have weakened that confidence in a single audition.
+I could have backed her decision to call me in by being better prepared.

 More acting tips ...
 How to cry on cue